danielelbaz7/Game-Boy-Emulator/README.md

-A GameBoy emulator built by Daniel Elbaz and Jackson Johanesson.
+A GameBoy emulator built by Daniel Elbaz and Jackson Johannesson.